The Mental Health Benefits of Exercise

 People who are mentally healthy have:

-Being mentally healthy doesn't mean never going through bad times or experiencing emotional problems.
+Having solid mental health doesn't mean that you never go through bad times or experience emotional problems.
 We all go through disappointments, loss, and change.
 And while these are normal parts of life, they can still cause sadness, anxiety, and stress.
 But just as physically healthy people are better able to bounce back from illness or injury, people with strong mental health are better able to bounce back from adversity, trauma, and stress.
 This ability is called resilience.

 People who are emotionally and mentally resilient have the tools for coping with difficult situations and maintaining a positive outlook.
-They remain focused, flexible, and productive in bad times as well as good.
-Their resilience also makes them less afraid of new things or an uncertain future.
-Even when they don't immediately know how a problem will get resolved, they feel hope that a solution will eventually be found.
+They remain focused, flexible, and productive, in bad times as well as good.
+Their resilience also makes them less afraid of new experiences or an uncertain future.
+Even when they don't immediately know how a problem will get resolved, they are hopeful that a solution will eventually be found.

 Anyone can suffer from mental or emotional health problems—and over a lifetime most of us will.
 This year alone, about one in five of us will suffer from a diagnosable mental disorder.
 Yet, despite how common mental health problems are, many of us make no effort to improve our situation.

 We ignore the emotional messages that tell us something is wrong and try toughing it out by distracting ourselves or self-medicating with alcohol, drugs, or self-destructive behaviors.
-We bottle things up in the hope that others won't notice.
-We hope that things will eventually get better on their own.
+We bottle up our problems in the hope that others won't notice.
+We hope that our situation will eventually improve on its own.
 Or we simply give up—telling ourselves this is “just the way we are.”

 The good news is: you don't have to feel bad.
-There are things you can do that can help you elevate your mood, become more resilient, and enjoy life more.
+There are practices you can adopt to elevate your mood, become more resilient, and enjoy life more.
 But just as it requires effort to build and maintain physical health, so it is with mental health.
-We have to work harder these days to ensure good mental health simply because we do so many things that can take a toll on our emotional well-being.
+We have to work harder these days to ensure strong mental health, simply because there are so many ways that life takes a toll on our emotional well-being.

-- In the modern age, we're obsessed by seeking simple answers to complex problems.
-We look for connection with others by compulsively checking social media instead of reaching out to people in the real world; to boost our mood and ease depression we take a pill, rather than address the underlying issues.
+In our fast-paced world, we're obsessed with seeking quick, simple answers to complex problems.
+We look for connection with others by compulsively checking social media instead of reaching out to people in the real world, for example.
+Or to boost our mood and ease depression, we'd rather pop a pill rather tackle the underlying issues.

-- Many people think that if they do seek help for mental and emotional problems, the only treatment options available are medication (which comes with unwanted side effects) or therapy (which can be lengthy and expensive).
-The truth is that, whatever your issues, there are things you can do to improve the way you feel and experience greater mental and emotional well-being.
-And you can start doing them today!
+Many people think that if they do seek help for mental and emotional problems, the only treatment options available are medication (which comes with unwanted side effects) or therapy (which can be lengthy and expensive).
+The truth is that, whatever your issues, there are steps you can take to improve the way you feel and experience greater mental and emotional well-being.
+And you can start today!

 Phone calls and social networks have their place, but nothing can beat the stress-busting, mood-boosting power of quality face-to-face time with other people.

-The key is to interact with someone who is a “good listener”—someone you can regularly talk to in person, who will listen to you without a pre-existing agenda for how you should think or feel.
+The key is to interact with someone who is a “good listener”—someone you can regularly talk to in person, who will listen to you without their own conceptions of how you should think or feel.
 A good listener will listen to the feelings behind your words, and won't interrupt, judge, or criticize you.

-- Get out from behind your TV or computer screen.
-Communication is a largely nonverbal experience that requires you to be in direct contact with other people, so don't neglect your real-world relationships in favor of virtual interaction.
+Get out from behind your TV or computer screen.
+Communication is a largely nonverbal experience that requires you to have direct contact with other people, so don't neglect your real-world relationships in favor of virtual interaction.

 The mind and the body are intrinsically linked.
 When you improve your physical health, you'll automatically experience greater mental and emotional well-being.
 Physical activity also releases endorphins, powerful chemicals that lift your mood and provide added energy.
 Regular exercise or activity can have a major impact on mental and emotional health problems, relieve stress, improve memory, and help you to sleep better.